A dad named Alan recently described his relationship with his kids this way:

 And you might coach your kids in sports or other pursuits, but your coaching can apply to all of life as you gain insights about what your children need and then help them reach their full potential.

 You get the point, dad?
 Keep fulfilling your many roles with creativity and courage.
 Be that forever father.

 Action Points for a Few of the Many Roles You Play:

 - Be intentional about playing with your child this weekend.
 Let him or her choose the activity, and go with the flow.
 Just have fun!

 - Teach your child a skill that you’re uniquely equipped to teach—related to an interest or ability that you have.

 - Share part of your spiritual pilgrimage with your children; tell them a few high and low points you’ve experienced along the way.

 - Relish your roles as “chef” and “butler” for your kids.
 Make it a regular habit to cook something together—and clean up afterward.
 Also, find ways to serve them in some way, not because they deserve it, but just because they’re special to you.

-- As I mentioned, moms wear many hats, too!
+- As was mentioned, moms wear many hats, too!
 Take over all the parenting and household duties for an afternoon or evening so she can get away and do something she enjoys.